merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Metabolism estimation

 We used the program {% include PROGRAM name="anvi-estimate-metabolism" %} to compute copy numbers of KEGG modules in each sample.
 You can find details about that program and its calculation strategies on [this page](https://anvio.org/help/main/programs/anvi-estimate-metabolism/).
 To ensure that all annotated KOfams in the metagenome contributed to the calculations, we ran the program in 'genome mode' on each sample, and to do this in a high-throughput manner, we provided the program with an {% include ARTIFACT name="external-genomes" %} file containing the paths to all the samples' contigs databases at once.
-Here is the code to both generate that input file (from the table containing the sample information, including paths) and run the metabolism estimation code.
+The external genomes file was generated above when you downloaded the metagenome datapack.
+Here is how to run the metabolism estimation code.

 ```bash
 # run metabolism estimation